The Church in Exile

 - refused the Vatican II antichurch,

-- embraced truth when it cost everything,
+- embraced truth when it cost them comfort, reputation, and human support,

 - remained faithful in silence,